flype44/VControl/DOCUMENTATION.md

 **NOTE :**

-The `Vampire` ROMs are located to :
+The ROM file passed in argument will be copied to the following locations :

 * 1st 512KB at address `$00E00000` to `$00E7FFFF`.
 * 2nd 512KB at address `$00F80000` to `$00FFFFFF`.

+A check is performed to verify if the provided ROM file is already installed in memory.

+This check prevents infinite reboots if `VControl MAPROM` is installed in the `S:Sartup-Sequence`.

 The mapped ROM will survive a `WARM REBOOT`.

 The mapped ROM will NOT survive a `POWER OFF`.

-Shutdown the system if the mapped ROM gives troubles.
+In case of trouble, try `CTRL` + `A` + `A`, it may help start the new ROM.

+A MAPROM can **NEVER** brick the machine, a `POWER OFF` will **ALWAYS** restore the ROM installed in the system.

-This command uses the Vampire `VREG_MAPROM` chipset register (0xdff3fe).
+This command uses the Vampire `VREG_MAPROM` (`0xdff3fe`) chipset register.

 **EXAMPLES :**